 Douglas County PUD electric rates are determined by comparing the expected electricity need in Douglas County to expected operating and capital costs.

-Your clean, renewable power supply comes primarily from the Wells and Rocky Reach Hydroelectric Projects on the Columbia River.
-Your District’s share of the output provides more than enough electricity to meet Douglas County’s needs.
-Any excess power is sold to other utilities.
+Our power supply comes primarily from the Wells Hydroelectric Project on the Columbia River.
+When there is a lot of water coming down the Columbia at the right times of the year, we generate more than enough electricity to meet Douglas County’s needs.
+At times like these, the excess power is sold to other utilities that have a contractual first right to this power.
 The proceeds of those sales pay for a portion of the District’s operating and construction costs to hold down the amount Douglas County electric consumers have to pay.
-We put the balance in a savings account to use in those years when there isn’t so much water available for generation ("dry years").
-2009 and 2010 were dry years.
-On top of that, wholesale power prices have been depressed as a result of the recessionary economy and oversupply of energy.
-The result is a heavy draw on the Douglas PUD savings account.
+We put the balance in a savings account to use in those years when there isn’t so much water available for generation.

-Douglas PUD still offers some of the lowest retail electric prices in the United States.
-Your PUD remains committed to providing you safe and reliable utility services at the lowest possible cost consistent with sound business principles.
+Douglas County PUD Commissioners and employees are proud of the low rates charged for the essential services we provide.
+Ours are still among the lowest prices in the United States.
+We remain committed to providing you the best possible utility services at the lowest possible cost consistent with sound business principles.